The Catholic Guy Show: History

 On October 10, 2013 Father Rob Keighron announced his departure as co-host; his final full-time show was October 25.
 Rulli then announced his plans to change the format of the show, leaving the New York City studio to broadcast from a different city each week to focus on individual Catholic ministries.
 Keighron continued to make periodic in-studio guest appearances with Rulli until June 19, 2014, when he announced his full departure from the show and active ministry.
 Following the format change, the show began to broadcast only Monday–Thursday from 5–7 PM Eastern, with no live show on Fridays; however in January 2015, the show moved back to its former slot (live Monday–Friday from 5–7 PM Eastern).

 In September 2016, Rulli announced another format change.
 After three years of broadcasting the show on the road, Rulli returned to New York to broadcast daily shows from his apartment.
 This format featured rotating co-hosts Mark Hart and Father Jim Chern.
 Both longtime periodic guests, Hart and Chern joined the show full-time, with Hart co-hosting three days per week and Chern two.
 Hart had been with the show since the first week of its existence, and Chern first appeared in August 2007.
 Chern originally got Sirius XM to listen to Howard Stern, and eventually stumbled upon Rulli's show where "for about 15 minutes, [he] couldn't tell if the show was pro-Catholic or anti-Catholic."
 This format continued until Chern's announced departure on June 6, 2019.
 A similar format still exists after Rulli's 2020 move to Minnesota.
 Hart remained as co-host until his departure of the full-time role in September 2022.
-Rulli currently hosts the show five days per week with producer Tyler as co-host, with occasional appearances by assistant producer Chuck.
+Rulli currently hosts the show five days per week with producer Tyler Veghte as co-host, with occasional appearances by assistant producer Chuck.